 He graduated from the University of Washington architectural program in 1934, where he was influenced by the famed Lionel Pries.
 He then earned an advanced degree in architecture from New York University after relocating to New York City.
-He was hired by Shreve, Lamb and Harmon, the architectural firm that designed the Empire State Building.

 He designed the 33 buildings that comprised the Pruitt-Igoe housing project in St. Louis; Pruitt-Igoe quickly became infamous for its problems with crime and segregation and was torn down in the 1970s, having become an icon of the failure of public policy and urban renewal projects.